hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 Everybody can test Hazelcast JCache for compliance by executing the TCK on his own, just perform the instructions below:

 1. Checkout the TCK from [https://github.com/jsr107/jsr107tck](https://github.com/jsr107/jsr107tck).
 2. Change the properties as below.
+3. Run the TCK by `mvn clean install`

 ```xml
 <properties>